deep-spin/qaware-decode/README.md

 pip install .[transquest]
 ```

-Performing quality-aware decoding is as simple as passing the n-best hypothesis list to the `qAware-decode` package.
+Performing quality-aware decoding is as simple as passing the n-best hypothesis list to the `qaware-decode` package.
 For examplo, to apply MBR with COMET on a n-best list extracted with fairseq

 ```bash